 Makes a nondisclosure agreement unenforceable in any settlement with a state officer, employee, agency, or other official.
 The House amended the bill to prohibit any "non-disparagement clause or other language which either prevents the parties from discussing the facts of the underlying claim or speaking negatively about each other."

 Establishes a right-to-know ombdusman, responsible for responding to complaints under the right-to-know law.
 There would be a $300 fee for a complaint to the ombudsman.

 Declares that no cost or fee shall be charged for the inspection or delivery of uncopied governmental records under the right-to-know law.
 The Senate amended the bill to allow state and municipal governments to charge to inspect a record if they must first redact confidential information.

 Clarifies the confidentiality of reports and other information related to workers' compensation audits, so that the Insurance Department and Labor Department may share information.

 If a public body delays or denies release of records under the right-to-know law, this bill requires the body to provide written explanation.

 Requires the Division of State Police maintain an electronic database of criminal records accessible to the public.
 This bill similarly removes the requirement for a person to give notarized, written permission for another to view his or her criminal history.
 The Senate amended the bill to remove the requirement that the database be available to the public on the state police website.
-The House and Senate must agree on a final version of the bill.

 Creates the Office of the Right-to-Know Ombudsman as an alternative route to resolving right-to-know complaints.
 The bill also establishes a Citizens' Right-to-Know Appeals Commission to oversee the ombudsman process.